eSentire/grape/README.md

 restarted for any reason and, finally, it will connect the database as a source in the grafana sercer.

+It also creates the database start script in `examplepg/start.sh` with the raw docker comand to start the database container with all existing data if it stops for any reason.
+Once started it may take up to 30 seconds to initialize.

 You can now access the empty dashboard at http://localhost:4600 in your browser.
 The username is `admin` and the password is `admin`.